curtisbe/curtisbe/index.md

 ## About me

-I am a senior lecturer in the Department of Computing in the Faculty of Science and Technoogy at the University of the West Indies.
+I am a senior lecturer in the Department of Computing in the Faculty of Science and Technoogy at the University of the West Indies at Mona, Jamaica.
-My research has been in the areas of data and software security and software engineering.
-My teaching has also focused on these areas and introductory courses in programming.
-In 2021 I documented some lecture notes from the many clasees and discussions I have had on introductory programming and I have made the document available here.
+My research has been in the areas of data and software security, and software engineering.
+My teaching has also focused on these areas as well as introductory courses in programming.
+In 2021 I documented some lecture notes from the many clasees and discussions I have had on introductory programming and I have made the document available below.
 It is freely available and registered under a Creative Common Licence.

 ### My publications